Furniture Glossary®

 Loveseat:

-A small sofa which is usually upholstered and designed to accommodate two people.
+A loveseat is a small sofa which is usually upholstered and designed to accommodate two people.

 Ottoman: